 If you are diligent with your banner or flag care and decide to take them inside when the outside weather gets too much, don’t spoil that good decision by folding it away while it is still wet.

-Along with the threat of mold and mildew already advised you could also experience discoloration if the banner is folded while wet.
+Along with the threat of mould and mildew already advised you could also experience discolouration if the banner is folded while wet.
 Another good reason to avoid folding a wet banner is the fact that a wet fold can potentially become a permanent crease, which won’t look good when you use the banner again.

 Dealing with damage

 If you are unfortunate enough to notice that your banner or flag has suffered a small rip or tear in it, you will need to take immediate action before it has the chance to get any worse.